wailo/AIND-Planning/heuristic_analysis.md

 |---------------| -------------------- | ------------ | -------------  | ------------------ |

 * ignore preconditions
   * This algorithm is the minimum elapsed time in my environment and expansions is lower than BFS.
-This algorithm is similar to astar search(estimate minimum distance ignoring wall).
+   This algorithm is similar to A* search(estimate minimum distance ignoring wall).
     The decreased expansions designates the efficient path cut-off.
 * level-sum
   * This algorithm is the minimum expansions.
    However the elapsed time is larger than BFS and ignore preconditions.
-I think this is because look-ahead search in heauristic function is higher cost.
+   I think this is because look-ahead search in heuristic function is higher cost.
    In other words, expansion is done in heuristic function.
 According to AIND 10.3.1, this algorithm is effective for largely decomposable problem.
-So this algorithm seems not be suitable for this problem (this problem's actions are largely constrained by cargo and plain places, not so decomposable).
+    So this algorithm seems not be suitable for this problem (this problem's actions are largely constrained by each cargo and plain can be exists same places, not so decomposable).